nottoseethesun/pulsechain-analytics/README.md

 # Overview

+USE AT YOUR OWN RISK: SEE LICENSE FILE, INCLUDED.

 This is a set of utilities for checking various items on the PulseChain blockchain, such as for example the total amount of a specified token that was transferred to a wallet address during a PulseChain transaction.

 In some cases, versions are provided for Google Apps Script, so that for example one can call the code from a Google Sheet in order to fill in a cell(s) in the spreadsheet.
 Google Apps Script has quite a few quirks and bugs so the code for these versions will often look different and contain more code since the standard NodeJs libraries are not easily accessible.